Core Curriculum 2025

 Students will enroll in four WI courses that include:

-- Two Upper Division (3xxx-5xxx) courses that teach disciplinary writing.
-These courses will be identified by faculty responsible for major programs of study as courses that teach writing within the discipline.
+• At least one upper division (3xxx-5xxx) course that teaches disciplinary writing.
+This course will be identified by faculty responsible for major programs of study as courses that teach writing within the discipline.

 Multidisciplinary Synthesis